 Cherrywood will be developed as a unique and diverse series of neighbourhoods.
-This is underpinned by the 'Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas' and the 'Urban Design Manual -a best practice guide', DEHLG 2009.
+This is underpinned by the 'Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas' and the 'Urban Design Manual -a best practice guide', DEHLG 2009 as the relevant policy context at the time of the making of the initial Planning Scheme (2014) and more recently, the Sustainable Residential Development and Compact Settlements - Guidelines for Planning Authorities, 2024 (or as may be subsequently amended).
 In approaching the design of individual development plots cognisance should be had to the vision, principles and themes set out in Chapter 1 and the following key criteria:

-Site Context: That the development positively contributes to the character and identity of the area and appropriate responses are made to the surrounding landscape and the nature of specific boundary conditions.
+Site Context: That the development positively contributes to the character and identity of the area and appropriate responses are made to the sur- rounding landscape and the nature of specific boundary conditions.